Summer of 2023 I did my first trip to Okinawa - the birthplace of karate!

 Later, the Angular team introduced codelyzer to the Angular CLI.
 In the same time I implemented a few more crucial modules related to templates and styles analysis.

 Late September 2016, codelyzer hit 1,000,000 monthly downloads!

 In 2013, I got hired as a contractor to work on the web application for a Silicon Valley startup called Brownie Points.
 Since then, we built a few more MVPs and a new version of the Brownie Points app.
 Unfortunately, the business model of Brownie Points cracked because of restrictions set by policies of the Apple's App Store.

-At that time, I got a few amazing offers from the best technological companies in the Valley.
-This put me into a cross road:
+At that time, I got a few amazing offers from the best technology companies in the Valley.
+This put me at a crossroad:

 After we stopped working on Brownie Points, we bootstrapped another idea we had over the years.
-Because of my high involvement from the beginning and the critical, high-quality modules of the product I developed, in both front end and back end, I got invited to join as a co-founder and CTO.
+Because of my high involvement from the beginning and the critical, high-quality modules of the product I developed, in both the front-end and the back-end, I joined as a co-founder and the CTO.

-In 2016, I got asked if I want to help with the organization of Angular SF.
-During ng-conf 2017, the Angular team invited me to join as an organizer.
+During ng-conf 2017, the Angular team invited me to join as an organizer of Angular SF.

-Since then I have the privilege to communicate with a lot of smart engineers and the developer relations teams of many terrific organizations who are hosting our events.
+Since then I have the privilege to talk with a lot of smart engineers and the DevRel teams of many organizations which are hosting our events.

 A few weeks before my talk I got a few fun ideas:

-Because of the success of my book "Switching to Angular 2", Packt Publishing contacted me to work on a second edition, which incorporates the latest changes that the Angular team introduced into the framework.
+Because of the success of my book "Switching to Angular 2", Packt Publishing contacted me to work on the second edition, which incorporates the latest changes that the Angular team introduced to the framework.